joshuadavidnelson/archived-post-status/readme.md

 **Development of this plugin is done [on GitHub](https://github.com/fjarrett/archived-post-status).
 Pull requests welcome.
 Please see [issues reported](https://github.com/fjarrett/archived-post-status/issues) there before going to the plugin forum.**

-## Frequently Asked Questions ##
+## Frequently Asked Questions

+## Isn't this the same as using the Draft or Private statuses?

+Actually, no, they are not the same thing.

+The Draft status is a "pre-published" status that is reserved for content that is still being worked on.
+You can still make changes to content marked as Draft, and you can preview your changes.

+The Private status is a special kind of published status.
+It means the content is published, but only certain logged-in users can view it.

+The Archived post status, on the other hand, is meant to be a "post-published" status.
+Once a post has been set to Archived it can no longer be edited or viewed.

+Of course, you can always change the status back to Draft or Publish if you want to be able to edit its content again.

+## Can't I just trash old content I don't want anymore?

+Yes, there is nothing wong with trashing old content.
+And the behavior of the Archived status is very similar to that of trashing.

+However, WordPress automatically purges trashed posts every 7 days (by [default]()).

+This is what makes the Archived post status handy.
+You can unpublish content without having to delete it forever.

-### Where are the options for this plugin? ###
+### Where are the options for this plugin?

 This plugin does not have a settings page.
 However, there are numerous hooks available in the plugin so you can customize default behaviors.
-Many of those hooks are listed below in this FAQ.
+Many of those hooks are listed below in this FAQ

-### Why are Archived posts appearing on the front-end? ###
+### Why are Archived posts appearing on the front-end?
 This is most likely because you are viewing your site while being logged in as an Editor or Administrator.

 By default, any user with the [`read_private_posts`](http://codex.wordpress.org/Roles_and_Capabilities#read_private_posts) capability will see Archived posts appear on the front-end of your site.